 • Discoveries, Processes, Systems – Through semi-structured interviews, researchers can discuss findings (i.e., knowledge gathered through observations), processes (i.e., hypothesis formation), or systems (i.e., the broader contexts in which these factors occur).

-• Videos - YouTube videos that are available for public use, or audiovisual materials composed of educational digital materials created by the researcher.
+• Videos - YouTube videos that are available for public use.

 • Individual research websites – Websites that relate to specific Kinesiology content that are publicly accessible.